AntMelet/Effect-of-host-plant/README.md

 -	adult_social: number of times adult females were observed displaying any social behaviour
 -	adult_total: total number of adult behaviours recorded

+2) Fungal community analysis:
+This folder contains the sequences obtained form metabarcoding the fungal community associated with X. sasenii, the reference sequences used for taxonomic identification, the script used to process the raw sequences and the results of the script.